-- 4.26 The case officer will undertake a site visit, asking if the agent or applicant would like to attend.
-Neighbouring properties are also often visited.
-Case officers will engage with applicants and other interested parties on the details of applications to achieve a positive outcome, negotiating and carrying out meetings, conducting telephone calls or using emails as appropriate.
-The case officer can be contacted to discuss applications and may undertake further site visits if required. - 4.27 Sometimes there are amended plans as a result of negotiations.
+- 3.27 The case officer will undertake a site visit, asking if the agent or applicant would like to attend for larger and more complex developments.
+Neighbouring properties may also be visited.
+Case officers will engage with applicants and consultees on the details of applications and where appropriate to achieve a positive outcome, will negotiate, carry out meetings face to face or Microsoft Teams (as necessary), conduct telephone calls following up with emails as appropriate. - 3.28 Sometimes there are amended plans as a result of negotiations.
 Further consultations may be undertaken where there are changes from the original application, depending on the extent and nature of the changes.
-The case officer's judgement will be used in these situations, and consultations may only last for 14 days. - 4.28 Legislation requires that planning applications are determined in accordance with the development plan unless material considerations suggest otherwise (although there are exceptions to this, such as Prior Notification Procedures where the planning authority can only consider particular aspects of the proposal as set out in legislation).
+The case officer's judgement will be used in these situations, and consultations may onlylast for 14 days.
+If the application is readvertised and the case officers considers the changes 'material' a further 21 day consultation period will be undertaken. - 3.29 Legislation requires that planning applications are determined in accordancewith the development plan unless material considerations suggest otherwise (although there are exceptions to this, such as Prior Notification Procedures where the planning authority can only consider particular aspects of the proposal as set out in legislation).
 All representations and consultation responses will be taken into account when reaching a decision and it is important to understand the nature of any community concerns.
-However, weight can only be given to comments concerning planning issues. - 4.29 Examples of issues that may be relevant include: - Development Plan policies - Government legislation and advice - Case law - Adopted supplementary planning document (eg Village Design Statements) - Design, appearance and layout - Conservation of the built and natural environments, including impact on the historic environment - Impact on the amenity of neighbours (eg privacy and daylight) - Trees - Highways safety, traffic and parking - Pollution, including noise and light pollution - Flooding
+However, weight can only be given to comments concerning planning issues.

+- 3.30 Examples of issues that may be relevant include:

+- Development Plan policies

+- Government legislation and advice

+- Case law

+- Adopted supplementary planning document (eg Village Design Statements)

+- Design, appearance and layout

+- Conservation of the built, natural and historic environments

+- Impact on the amenity of neighbours (eg privacy and daylight)

+- Trees

+- Highways safety, traffic and parking

+- Pollution, including noise and light pollution

+- Flooding

 - Planning history

-- 4.30 The following are examples of matters which are NOT generally relevant planning considerations:
+- 3.31 The following are examples of matters which are NOT generally relevant planning considerations:

 - Effect on property values

 - Loss of views over other people's land

 - Possible future development

 - Competition between businesses

 - An applicant's motives for making the application

 - Matters covered under other legislation (eg building regulations, restrictive covenants, alcohol licenses, environmental health)

 - Private property rights

 - Private disputes concerning property ownership or boundaries